DanteAlighierin/foot/README.md

 font can be configured independently (for example, you can configure the size for each font individually).

+If a glyph cannot be found in _any_ of the user configured fallback fonts, _then_ fontconfig's list is used.

 Note that _subpixel antialiasing_ is **not** supported at the moment (but grayscale antialiasing is).